 In June 2023, we announced that we added a new Phase 3 development candidate to our rare disease portfolio, ACP-101 (intranasal carbetocin), for the treatment of hyperphagia (an intense persistent sensation of hunger accompanied by food preoccupations, an extreme drive to consume food, food-related behavior problems, and a lack of normal satiety) in Prader-Willi syndrome (PWS).
 We acquired worldwide rights to develop and commercialize ACP-101 with the acquisition of Levo Therapeutics in June 2022.
-After aligning on plans with the FDA, we plan to initiate a Phase 3 placebo-controlled study of ACP-101 for the treatment of hyperphagia in PWS in the fourth quarter of 2023.
+In November 2023, we initiated the Phase 3 COMPASS PWS study evaluating the efficacy and safety of ACP-101 for the treatment of hyperphagia in PWS.

 In addition, in August 2022 we announced that we are developing an internally discovered new molecule, ACP-204, which builds upon the learnings of pimavanserin in the treatment of neuropsychiatric symptoms.
-We completed Phase 1 development of ACP-204 which demonstrated a favorable safety and tolerability profile, and supports its target product profile as a potential treatment for Alzheimer's disease psychosis (ADP).
-We met with the FDA and aligned on dosing, and we plan to initiate a Phase 2 study of ACP-204 as a potential treatment for ADP in the fourth quarter of 2023.
+We completed a Phase 1 study of ACP-204 which demonstrated a favorable safety and tolerability profile, and supports its target product profile as a potential treatment for Alzheimer's disease psychosis (ADP).
+In November 2023, we initiated a Phase 2 study evaluating the efficacy and safety of ACP-204 for the treatment of hallucinations and delusions associated with ADP.
 ACP-204 is a new chemical entity for which we hold the worldwide rights.